jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-2b.md

 - His weekly revenue is equal to the guinea's worth, not to the actual guinea.

-19 If his pension were paid in a paper bill representing 1 guinea, his revenue would depend on what he could get for that paper and not the paper itself.
+{{< s v="19" >}} If his pension were paid in a paper bill representing 1 guinea, his revenue would depend on what he could get for that paper and not the paper itself.
 The bill will then be considered by all businesses as worth 1 guinea of necessaries and conveniences.

 The person's revenue would not consist in paper guinea or gold guinea, but in what he can get for it.
 If it could be exchanged for nothing, the paper bill would be like a bill upon a bankrupt and be worthless.

-20 The revenue of all a country's inhabitants is paid in money.
+{{< s v="20" >}}  The revenue of all a country's inhabitants is paid in money.

-**But their real riches is always proportional to the amount of consumable goods which they can buy with this money.
+- **But their real riches is always proportional to the amount of consumable goods which they can buy with this money.
 Their entire revenue taken together is not equal to both the money and the consumable goods.**

-**It is only equal to the consumable goods.**
+- **It is only equal to the consumable goods.**

-21 We frequently express a person's revenue by the money paid to him because the amount of those pieces regulates the value of the goods that he can buy.
+{{< s v="21" >}} We frequently express a person's revenue by the money paid to him because the amount of those pieces regulates the value of the goods that he can buy.
 But we still consider his revenue as consisting in this power of purchasing or consuming, and not in the pieces which convey it.

-22 An individual's purchasing power is similar to the society's purchasing power.
+{{< s v="22" >}} An individual's purchasing power is similar to the society's purchasing power.

 The amount of money paid to an individual, is often precisely equal to his revenue.
 It is thus the shortest and best expression of its value.